Belarus in the Eurovision Song Contest 2006: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-Since 2004, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2006 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 2004, the broadcaster has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2006 entry.

 Before Eurovision

-Eurofest 2006

-The Belarusian national final consisted of a semi-final and final held on 10 February 2006 and 27 February 2006, respectively.
-The televised portion of the competition was broadcast on the First Channel and Belarus TV as well as online via the broadcaster's official website tvr.by.

-Competing entries
+Doroga na Evrovidenie

+Doroga na Evrovidenie was the national final format developed by BTRC to select the Belarusian entry for the Eurovision Song Contest 2006.
 Artists and composers were able to submit their applications and entries to the broadcaster between 29 November 2005 and 12 January 2006.
 At the closing of the deadline, 73 entries were received by the broadcaster.
 A jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
-The jury consisted of Mihail Finberg (chairman of the jury, director of the Belarusian State Academic Symphony Orchestra), Valeriy Grebenko (head of sound engineering of BTRC), Oleg Eliseenkov (composer), Eduard Zaritsky (composer), Leonid Zakhlevny (director of the ensemble Byasyeda), Valeriy Pestov (director of programme production of BTRC), Vasily Rainchik (musician/composer) and Vladimir Ugolnik (lecturer at the Belarusian State University of Culture and Arts).
-Fifteen semi-finalists were selected and announced on 18 January 2006.
-Prior to the semi-final, Polina Smolova opted to withdraw her original song "Sait odinochestva" and was replaced with the song "Mama".
+The jury consisted of Mihail Finberg (chairman of the jury, director of the State Academic Choir), Valeriy Grebenko (head of the BTRC sound engineers department), Oleg Eliseenkov (composer), Eduard Zaritsky (composer), Leonid Zakhlevny (composer, artistic director of the ensemble Byasyeda), Valeriy Pestov (director of programme production of BTRC), Vasily Rainchik (director of the Youth Variety Theater) and Vladimir Ugolnik (head of the variety arts department at the Belarusian State University of Culture and Arts).
+Fifteen finalists were selected and announced on 18 January 2006.
+Prior to the national final, Polina Smolova opted to change her candidate song from "Sait odinochestva" to "Mama".